395t/coding-assignment-week-8-vit-1/README.md

 ### LeViT Implementation

 All levit model were trained on 1 gpu.

-Refer the readme under src/levit/ for running Levit model.
+Please refer the readme under src/levit/ for running Levit model.

 #### Results